fayfaywcl/CART315/Process/Journal.md

 My idea for this week was to build a small prototype to test basic movement, interaction, and physics working together in Unity 3D.

 I began by exploring YouTube tutorials related to 3D and movement.
 I tried a [first-person movement tutorial](https://www.youtube.com/watch?v=f473C43s8nE) first because it looked engaging and looked like I could learn the code quickly.
 However, while following it, I realized I had forgotten many Unity basics, such as where to find certain settings and how the editor is organized.
 (Also ,I only tried 2D mode before , maybe it’s also the reason why it was hard for me to catch up with the 3D workflow at first.)
-So, at that point, I noticed that copying a video without fully understanding the editor was slowing me down.
+So, at that point, I noticed that copying a video without fully understanding the Unity editor was slowing me down.

 To fix this, I switched to Unity’s official [Unity Learn tutorials](https://learn.unity.com/) which I found on internet randomly, it called  [Unity Essentials pathway](https://learn.unity.com/pathway/unity-essentials?version=6.3), which includes guided practice directly inside Unity, especially a section call [movement script](https://learn.unity.com/pathway/unity-essentials/unit/programming-essentials/tutorial/add-a-movement-script?version=6.3)( which I am looking for ).
 This really helped me rebuild my foundation, especially around movement, colliders, and Rigidbody.